alkamauss/mauss/README.md

 # mauss

+> practical functions and reusable configurations

-> a lightweight and modular utility library for writing declarative, type-safe code
+A lightweight and modular utility library for writing declarative, type-safe code

-A focused set of modular, type-safe functions for writing compact declarative code.

-## Installation

 ```bash
 pnpm add mauss
 ```

-### Why?
+## Why?

 The best of both worlds